Quickstart guide for Enterprises

 Use this rollout order:

-1. Review [setting-up-sso](https://docs.sonarsource.com/sonarqube-cloud/getting-started-with-enterprise/setting-up-sso "mention") for the enterprise-level flow.
+1. Review [Setting up SSO](/sonarqube-cloud/getting-started-with-enterprise/setting-up-sso.md) for the enterprise-level flow.

-2. Configure SAML in [set-up-sso](https://docs.sonarsource.com/sonarqube-cloud/administering-sonarcloud/enterprise-security/sso-and-provisioning/set-up-sso "mention").
+2. Configure SAML in [Set up SSO](/sonarqube-cloud/administering-sonarcloud/enterprise-security/sso-and-provisioning/set-up-sso.md).

-5. Complete the setup with [complete-setup](https://docs.sonarsource.com/sonarqube-cloud/administering-sonarcloud/enterprise-security/sso-and-provisioning/complete-setup "mention").
+5. Complete the setup with [Complete SSO setup](/sonarqube-cloud/administering-sonarcloud/enterprise-security/sso-and-provisioning/complete-setup.md).

 If you're rolling out SSO with Okta, Microsoft Entra ID, or another SAML-compatible identity provider, the SSO assistant guides you through the provider-specific configuration.